WELCOME TO BRIGHTROCK

 They say the pen is mightier than the sword; Tim, however, likes to be prepared and thus owns both.
 His careful hand shapes the narratives we create, and adds missing commas.

 “Little” Cian, despite his towering height, is the youngest member of the team.
 We can only assume he was raised by spiders, such is his ability to catch bugs.
-He has a real technical knack, and has now expanded his repertoire by donning many Technical Artist hats (see photo).
+He has a real technical knack, and has now expanded his repertoire by donning many Development Support hats (see photo).

 Ciro is a dangerously good animator, as evidenced by the large collection of knives he keeps close by.
 When he’s not breathing life into our games he’s breathing in the outdoors – be that riding a dirt bike, climbing a mountain, or swimming in the sea (a dead giveaway he’s not from the UK).